 - 6) Dormitory Service: At University level, 1 toilet and 1 shower were being used by 10 to 13 students respectively.
 Proctors are assigned in every block to monitor the sanitation, and the security of the dormitories and to facilitate the maintenance of electric outlets, chairs, lockers and other materials.
 Student representatives unanimously agreed that ECSU offers the best dormitory services to students. - 7) Responsiveness to Public Sector Priority Programs: ECSU's education programs are developed in ways that take into account the country's capacity building strategies, thereby ensuring the relevance of the curricula.
 According to the University president (ECSC, 2010), one aim of the specialized programs at the masters and PhD levels is to produce senior experts who can staff the various civil service capacity building institutes at federal and regional levels as trainers and researchers.
-Some of the civil services institutes need capacity building institutes at federal and regional levels as trainers and regional levels as trainers and regional levels as trainers.
-Some of the civil services institutes are federal and regional levels as trainers and researchers.
-Some of the civil services and come up with solutions through research. - 8) Staff development: ECSU has taken short and long term staff development as an important priority area since its establishment.
+Some of the civil services institutes need capacity building institutes at federal and regional levels as trainers and researchers.
+Some of the civil services institutes also require highly trained experts who can identify problems and come up with solutions through research. - 8) Staff development: ECSU has taken short and long term staff development as an important priority area since its establishment.
 ECSU staffs have been making strenuous efforts to develop professionalism and to effect attitudinal change.